Shreesh-Kulkarni/RISC-V-Core/README.md

 This repository is for the MYTH(Microprocessors in Thirty Hours) by Redwood EDA and TheEEView.

+The final RV32I core in TLV format can be viewed in the RV32Icore.tlv file.

 ### If you want to view my project, you can visit the public sandbox link for the makerchip platform below.